spadma3/duck/catkin_ws/src/45-communication/TCP_communication/README.md

 from duckietown_utils import tcp_communication

 def someFunction():
-  # Set someVariable1 to someValue. the second argument could have any type
+  # Set someVariable1 to someValue.
+The second argument could have any type
   success = tcp_communication.setVariable("someVariable1", "someValue")

   if success: